 Debt settlement is the process of talking to your creditors to come up with either a lump sum payment or new repayment terms.
 Settled credit accounts will also appear on your reports, and some landlords may be cautious of applicants who have these on their credit history.

 The last thing a prospective landlord may pay attention to is the kinds of credit accounts you have.
 For example, having just credit cards can look pretty bad; it may allude to bad spending habits.
-On the other hand, having multiple kinds of debt like student loans, personal loans, car loans, and credit cards can show that you have a healthy mix of “good” and “bad” credit.
+On the other hand, having multiple kinds of debt like student loans, a personal loan, car loans, and credit cards can show that you have a healthy mix of “good” and “bad” credit.
 Your credit mix also accounts for 10% of your credit score!

 What Can I Do To Increase My Chances of Getting Approved for an Apartment With Bad Credit?